nashimodroid/tensegrity-lab/README.md

 This typically reduces the number of iterations required for convergence.
 The Streamlit demo provides a *Use FDM initialization* checkbox to toggle this behaviour interactively.

+## 出力

+Member forces can be exported to CSV via `to_member_dataframe`, while `to_structure_json` serializes the geometry and member data to JSON.
+The Streamlit demo offers download buttons for both formats.

+## 座屈チェック

+`buckling_safety_for_struts` evaluates Euler buckling safety factors for compressive members.
+Values below a chosen threshold (e.g. 1.5) highlight struts that may require redesign.